idaholab/moose/modules/doc/content/python/testers/AnalyzeJacobian.md

 Test configuration options are added to the `tests` file.

-- `expect_out`: A regular expression that must occur in the input in order for the test to be considered passing.
+- `expect_out`: a regular expression that must occur in the input in order for the test to be considered passing.

 - `resize_mesh`: whether to resize the input mesh, defaults to `False`